jchome/PSP-SimpleGame/documentation/engine.md

 ## Objects of the game
 ### Goals of each object
 There is 3 main classes in the engine, to build the game:
-- Agent: Any object in the game (a sprite)
+- Agent: Any interactive object in the game (= a sprite)
 - Player: The player of the game (user's avatar)
+- Display: A background image, maybe some text and user interaction object.
+This is the case for the Welcome screen, the Menu screen, and boards.
-- Renderer: The playground where the player and agents are placed
+  - Board (extension of Display): The playground where the player and agents are placed

-The main script of the game have to instantiate the first renderer and put the player into.
+The main script of the game have to instantiate the first display.

 To ease the user interface, another object is used : Widget.
 This kind of object is rendered at the top of the game.
-The usual widget is the player's life, or the player inventory.
+The usual widget is the player's life, or the player object's inventory.

 ### Agent
 Link to [Class Agent](https://github.com/jchome/PSP-SimpleGame/blob/main/engine/agent.py)